Loading...

 Visa friendliness is often the deciding factor for expats.
 Bulgaria scores 73/100 while Romania scores 73/100.
 Both countries score nearly identically on visa accessibility.

-Bulgaria offers visa paths including Long-Term Visa Type D (Employment), Freelancer / Digital Nomad Permit, EU Blue Card.
+Bulgaria offers visa paths including Long-Term Visa Type D (Employment), Digital Nomad Visa, EU Blue Card.
 Romania provides Work Visa (Long-Stay Visa for Employment), Digital Nomad Visa, EU Blue Card.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Bulgaria if your priority is affordability.
 Choose Bulgaria if safety comes first.
-For healthcare, Romania has the edge, while Romania offers stronger career opportunities.
+For healthcare, Romania has the edge, while Bulgaria offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.